gitmikex/Agility/f5-agility-lab-master/docs/class7/module3/module3.rst

 appropriate resource.

-You can view the DNS listeners configured for the DNS sync groups you manage by navigating to Configuration > DNS > Delivery > Listeners.
+You can view the DNS listeners configured for the DNS sync groups you manage by navigating to "Configuration > DNS > Delivery > Listeners".

 From there, click a listener to edit it, click Create to set up a new one.

 **Edit a DNS listener**

 You can view and modify the properties for existing DNS listeners.
 Since you are working with an existing listener, you can modify only some settings.

-1. At the top of the screen, click Configuration, then, on the left, click DNS > Delivery > Listeners.
+1. At the top of the screen, click Configuration, then, on the left, click "DNS > Delivery > Listeners".

 The screen displays the list of listeners defined on this device.